Photonsters/Gaggiuino_35/README.md

 # Gaggiuino Nextion display HMI files

+## NEXTION 4.3" DISPLAY, NEXTION 3.5" DISPLAY and NEXTION 2.4"/2.8" DISPLAY

 by Steve Nofs
+  - *** I am in the process of adding all TFT files 4.3" TFTs have been added ***
   - This GitHub repository contains my HMI versions for the Nextion display for use on the Gaggiuino mood of the Gaggia Espresso Machine.
   - My goal was to provide a clean and innovative interface to the STM32 comtroller while maintaining all functionality of the original HMI coding.
   - What you will find here are my HMI files and compiled TFT files for the 2.4"/2.8", 3.5" and 4.3" Nextion displays.